danielmarri/Sensitivity_Analysis_and_Optimization_of_Circadian_Clock_Modeling_Parameters/README.md

 # Install MinGW-w64 Compiler

+MinGW-w64 is a compiler suite for Windows based on the GNU tool chain.
+It includes a GCC compiler and related tools for compiling C and C++ applications for Windows.
+C and C++ applications compiled with MinGW-w64 GCC can be called from MATLAB using MEX.
+This GCC compiler can also be helpful for other MathWorks products that require a C or C++ compiler.

  To install the compiler, use the Add-Ons menu.

 1. On the MATLAB Home tab, in the Environment section, click Add-Ons > Get Add-Ons.